Why your site needs a monthly maintenance service

 - What is their average response time?

-- Can they keep and manage backups kept against loss of data?
+- Can they keep and manage data backups?

 - Do they offer in-house maintenance, or sub-contract to a third party?